It is important to find a teacher who has not only been trained to sing and act, but also trained to teach singing and acting

 Singers must examine their motives very carefully before deciding to pursue a career as a teacher.
 The general attitude, a patient temperament, is very important.
 The danger with some active singers who teach is that they sometimes compete with their students.
 The teacher has to feel love for the student, like a responsible parent, not like a baby sitter who dislikes children and only takes the job for the money.

 This brings us to the financial motive.
-A reputable teacher should have asked themselves this questions: "Am I in this profession for its own sake, or only for the income I can derive from it?"
+A reputable teacher should have asked themselves this question: "Am I in this profession for its own sake, or only for the income I can derive from it?"
 The best motive for teaching is the love of voice and the joy of developing a voice to its fullest potential.

 Apart from the ability to teach, it is critical to hear objectively as well as subjectively as singers normally do, to be able to diagnose what is heard.
 The skills are to recognize how a student is producing their sound, identify the things that inhibit the sound, and apply the correct remedy.
 In other words, the diagnosis is like that of a doctor's, who looks at the symptoms for a clue to the cause of the trouble.

 An objective way to judge a teacher is to hear his or her students at certain intervals.
-Any teacher can, by luck, produce one of two good voices, but the reputable teacher gives something to all students that makes them progress at their own optimum pace.
-[My Client Successes] "High notes created in the shortest time... technically faulty singing will be corrected... develop great vocal power...etc."
+Any teacher can, by luck, produce one or two good voices, but the reputable teacher gives something to all students that makes them progress at their own optimum pace.
+"High notes created in the shortest time... technically faulty singing will be corrected... develop great vocal power...etc."
 An honest teacher could never promise so much.
 Students who hear these outlandish claims should be on guard.
 Such dishonest teachers will never admit their inability to keep their promises.
-Instead, my fault of failure is laid on the student's head.
+Instead, the fault of failure is laid on the student's head.
 "I'm sorry to have to tell you this, but you have a physical defect that will never allow you to become a singer."
 Don't believe it.
 Unless a throat specialist tells you that you have a serious throat problem, you can sing!

 Before I paint the perfect voice teacher, I would like to stress that teaching is hard work, a commitment which takes years.
 A teacher gives the advice gained from years of study and hard work, and earns every penny he or she gets.
 You don't get something for nothing in this world, and if you are benefiting from your voice lessons, then you should be glad to pay for them.
 Nothing worth having in this world is easy or cheap.
 And a career as a singer is a thrilling experience that only one person in a thousand may be able to have.